-Other forms of online betting are already legal in Colorado.
-This includes online racing betting, daily fantasy sports and games of skill.
+Other forms of legal online betting in Colorado include online racing betting, daily fantasy sports and games of skill.
 Online casinos and poker sites remain a possibility if the appropriate legislation is passed, but the focus right now centers entirely around the issue of sports betting.

 Legal Betting Sites Today